 Overview of federal and state legislation that impacts intercountry adoptees in the United States.

-HR2731/S1554.
-The Adoptee Citizenship Act of 2019 is a critical piece of legislation that closes a discriminatory loophole in US immigration law, one that denies U.S. citizenship to thousands of intercountry adoptees who decades ago were legally adopted by U.S. citizen parents.
+HR1593/S967 [PDF Copy] The Adoptee Citizenship Act of 2021 is a critical piece of federal legislation that closes a discriminatory loophole in US immigration law, one that denies U.S. citizenship to thousands of intercountry adoptees who decades ago were legally adopted by U.S. citizen parents.
 The loophole relates primarily to the age of the adoptee, denying automatic citizenship to those born prior to February 27, 1983, though other loopholes continue to exist.
 Most of of the pre-1983 adoptees must either naturalize or find a different path to secure U.S. citizenship.
 Critically, adoptees who have not already secured citizenship or have barriers to citizenship remain subject to U.S. immigration action and possible deportation to countries they have never known.
+The House bill has been referred for consideration by the House Subcommittee on Immigration and Citizenship.
+The Senate bill is currently assigned to the Committee on Judiciary.

 2021 Adoptee Rights Legislation (Intercountry)